msassak/jschematic/README.md

 # Jschematic

 Jschematic is a JSON Schema v3 Validator for Ruby.

+It is currently incomplete, alpha quality software.
+Many things do not work.

 ## Usage